-BioLogos also began to host annual meetings in New York City called Theology of Celebration that were attended by major thought leaders of contemporary Christian culture.
-Philip Yancy, Os Guinness, Tim Keller, Dallas Willard, NT Wright, Andy Crouch, and many others joined BioLogos leaders and scholars to explore the implications of science for evangelical Christian belief and to model Christian unity by worshipping together.
+BioLogos also began to host annual meetings in New York City that were attended by major thought leaders of contemporary Christian culture.
+Philip Yancy, Os Guinness, Tim Keller, Dallas Willard, NT Wright, Joel Hunter, Andy Crouch, and many others joined BioLogos leaders and scholars to explore the implications of science for evangelical Christian belief and to model Christian unity by worshipping together.

-During these years BioLogos joined with Highway Media to produce a feature-length documentary, “From the Dust.”
+During these years Highway Media produced a feature-length documentary, “From the Dust,” in consultation with BioLogos.
 Released in 2012, it tells the stories of scientists, theologians, and teachers as they wrestle with the apparent conflicts between the science of evolution and traditional interpretations of Scripture.
-Ultimately the film shows the hope and conviction that the BioLogos perspective of evolutionary creation is a legitimate option for evangelical Christians.
+Ultimately the film shows the hope and conviction that the BioLogos perspective of evolutionary creation is a faithful option for evangelical Christians.

 In 2012 BioLogos established a new competitive granting program called Evolution and Christian Faith.
-More than $3.6 million in grants was awarded to over three dozen individuals and teams from sixteen states and six different countries.
+With funding from the John Templeton Foundation, more than $3.6 million in grants was awarded to over three dozen individuals and teams from sixteen states and six different countries.
 Their projects aim to address theological and philosophical concerns commonly voiced by Christians about evolutionary creation in a way that is relevant to the church.
 Over three years, they plan to generate hundreds of resources, including videos, websites, articles, teaching materials, books, and seminars.
 Their work is already impacting the lives of students, the ministry of pastors, and the scholarly debates of academia.

 Dialogues with those who disagree